DavyBellens/q-and-a/README.md

 When I input "STOP" the question-answer pairs get written to a tsv-file, which I can use to make flashcards in Anki.

-The questions and answers only get written to the file if they are not already in the file.
+The questions and answers only get written to the file if they are not already in the file (i.e. you can't have duplicate questions in your file).

-If you'd like to use this script, you can edit the variable "prefix" with the path of your desired directory.